amytis25/Digital_Systems_Design/README.md

 All designs were simulated and validated using Quartus and ModelSim.

-## My Contributions
+## Contributions

 This project was completed as part of a small team.
-My individual contributions included:
+Each persons contributions are listed below can be verified in work log records under documentation.

+### Amytis Saghafi
+- Designed and implemented VHDL architectures for arithmetic and execution-unit components
+- Integrated adder, logic, and shifting subsystems into a top-level execution unit
+- Developed functional and timing testbenches, configuration files, and simulation scripts in ModelSim
+- Performed FPGA synthesis, timing simulation, and critical-path analysis for Cyclone IV and Arria II devices
+- Conducted cost estimation, resource utilization analysis, and performance comparisons across design candidates
+- Generated figures, tables, and analysis used in both project reports
+- Authored and edited report sections including experimental procedures, design analysis, and conclusions
+- Organized project directory structure, simulation outputs, and documentation

+### Simon Schaufele
+- Designed and implemented VHDL components for arithmetic and execution-unit subsystems
-- Designing and implementing arithmetic, logic, and shifting modules in VHDL
+- Contributed to integration of adder, logic, and shifting blocks within the execution unit
-- Exploring and implementing multiple carry-handling and bit-shift strategies
+- Assisted with development and validation of functional and timing testbenches
-- Simulating and validating execution and addition unit variants using Quartus and ModelSim
+- Ran Quartus synthesis and ModelSim simulations for selected design candidates
-- Analyzing functional correctness and architectural trade-offs across different designs
+- Participated in timing analysis, waveform inspection, and interpretation of simulation results
+- Contributed written material, figures, and revisions to both Design Project 2 and Final Project reports

+### Sahill Singh
+- Participated in project meetings and discussions
-- Contributing to technical documentation and design reasoning
+- Contributed to report review and submission preparation

 ## Tools & Technologies